 Sharks: Each student received a copy of the November/December issue of National Geographic.
 They previewed it.
 Then we watched a short video of photographs of endangered species.
 Then we discussed what the animals had in common.
 Finally we read page 4.
 For HOMEWORK the students need to reread page 4 and identify two regular and 2 irregular past tense verbs on the sticky note in their magazine.

-Following lunch and outdoor recess the students continued working independently while I worked with small groups of students on their research and writing.
-Therefore, reading groups did not meet.
+Following lunch and outdoor recess the students continued working independently while I met with more groups.

 - ► 2017 (178)